ferrats-fr/ferrats-fr.github.io/_pages/terms.md

 week together with a 25% deposit.
 The reservation will be cancelled if we do not receive the contract and cheque on time (cheque can be in UKP upon prior arrangement, and inter-bank transfer in the UK is also acceptable).
-The remainder of the rental fee must be paid prior to the rental, we typically ask for full payment one month before rentals over the summer vacations.
+The remainder of the rental fee must be paid one calendar month prior to the start of the rental.

 Maximum occupancy must not exceed the advertised number of places in a gite.
 Children under 3 years of age are not counted in the total